ddegenaro/whisper-ui/README.md

 ### Windows

 Download `Whisper UI.cmd` from this repository.
 Place it wherever you like on your computer.
 You can launch the program by running this file.
+Expect it to take a bit of time to start up the first time you run it as it installs itself.

 ### Mac/Linux

 Download `Whisper UI.sh` from this repository.
 Place it wherever you like on your computer.
 You can launch the program by running this file.
+Expect it to take a bit of time to start up the first time you run it as it installs itself.

 ## Interface